Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

 1. Set variables for the system name, the CAN IP address for `ncn-m002`. the Kubernetes version, and the Ceph version.

-    The CAN IP address for `ncn-m002` is obtained [at this step of the Redeploy PIT Node procedure](redeploy_pit_node.md#collect-can-ip-ncn-m002).
+    The CAN IP address for `ncn-m002` is obtained [at this step of the Deploy Final NCN procedure](deploy_final_ncn.md#collect-can-ip-ncn-m002).

-    The Kubernetes and Ceph versions are from the output of the [`csi handoff ncn-images` command in the Redeploy PIT Node procedure](redeploy_pit_node.md#ncn-boot-artifacts-hand-off).
+    The Kubernetes and Ceph versions are from the output of the [`csi handoff ncn-images` command in the Deploy Final NCN procedure](deploy_final_ncn.md#ncn-boot-artifacts-hand-off).
 If needed, the typescript file from that procedure should be on `ncn-m002` in the `/metal/bootstrap/prep/admin` directory.

     Substitute the correct values for the system in use in the following commands: